-1. Only new drums are acceptable for use with aviation fuel.
+1. Only sound clean drums with good interior should be used.
 The inside of each drum must be inspected by using flash light and checked by deep stick with water detection paste on it prior to be used.
-2. Each drum must have an Oil Company bung seal.
-Ensure that the date filled product and bath numbers must be stenciled on the drum and initialed, to confirm that the drum filling was supervised by oil company expert personnel.
+2. Drums should be tight with no broken seals prior to use.
+Bungs should always be screwed tightly into empty drums because an open bunghole allows hazardous vapors to escape from the drum after the drum has been emptied.
 3. When jet fuel is more than 6 (six) months since manufacturing date, take particularly note of sample appearance color and water reaction.
 For Jet Fuel exceeds 12 (twelve) calendar months since manufacturing date, sample should be tested in approved Fuel Laboratory.